nickthecoder/tickle/README.md

 **tickle-editor** contains additional classes needed for the editor (to edit game resources, and game leveals (aka Scenes).

+**tickle-groovy** Adds support for groovy to be used as a scripting language for game development

+**tickle-kotlin** Adds support for kotlin to be used as a scripting language for game development.
+However, I'm not sure I'll continue using Kotlin as a scripting language.
+It is slow.
+It requires a bodge to get the Class defined in the script.
+Worst of all, it doesn't support setting a path, and therefore I don't think there's a good way to allow a base class to be defined in one file, and use that base class from another file.

-The top-level **tickle** module contains a demo game (which doesn't have any decent game play), its only there to help me test things as I develop them, and is also useful for you, to check that compiling tickle worked!
+The top-level **tickle** module contains a demo game (which doesn't have any decent game play).
+It helps me test things as I develop Tickle.
+It is also useful for you, to check that compiling tickle worked!
+It may also be helpful as example code.

 Your own games should depend on *tickle-core* and *tickle-editor*, but not *tickle* itself (as it doesn't need any of that demo code).